 - Range Pricing: Offer a range of prices, rather than a single price point

 In 2019, most consumers understand when they’re being worked.
-Furthermore, they have options to vet companies before agreeing to invest in them, in any way.
-The good news is that with leads produced through PPL, these leads will already know enough about your business to have some foundation of trust.
+Furthermore, they have options to vet companies before agreeing to invest in them in any way.
+However, with PPL leads, your prospective customers most likely already have a good idea of what your HVAC company offers.
 This is far different than an outbound cold call which usually ends in the call recipient telling you to kick rocks.
-Using Pay Per Lead, you’ll be practicing inbound marketing, which is far more effective than outbound marketing, in today’s marketplace.
+Using Pay Per Lead, you’ll be practicing inbound marketing, which is far more effective than outbound marketing in today’s HVAC marketplace.

 HVAC Lead Generation Ideas

 Aside from the services included in our PPL plans, other lead generation ideas can also be discussed.
 For example, targeted Facebook advertising is a lead generation idea.
 So is running a contest or raffle to include in the Facebook ad campaign.
 Social media marketing is different than advertising.
 With marketing, you update your page organically and don’t pay extra for the publications.
 With advertising, your content is paid, but you also reach more people, and best yet, people you target by demographics, location, and interests.
 Lead generation ideas include:

 Sometimes, sponsoring your local little league team or another local group can also generate leads.
 There are no guarantees, however, especially if you don’t invest in your online presence so that when people check on your company, they like what they find.
 The difference in trust building today is that there are more checks and balances.
 Associating yourself with members of the community is no longer enough to persuade a prospective buyer.
 They will check your business online, and if they find 1-star reviews berating your services, you will never get a call from them.